arthurOmanko/HSSSSforVR/README.md

 - Alpha value of backlight would influence looks of charas largely.
   If so, please set alpha value of backlight at 0.
 - If [AmbientOcclusion] or [GlobalIllumination] enabled on HSSSS config in VR and having heavy setting, FPS on VR might be much decreased.
-  Then recondiser to make them off or lighter.
+  Then recondiser to make them lighter or off.

 ## [Requirements]